omair-khalid/dotfiles_OK/README.md

 # dotfiles_OK

-A repo to contain my useful dotfiles.
+A repo for dotfiles I find useful.